AviDowek/TAG-Chat_Bot/README.md

 3:Slack_Dict:     This is a modified version of the Slack_Scraper that stores Questions and Answers in DICT format.

+4: Emebedder and Indexer for an IR based Model

+5: Slack integration and Inference script for the IR model

 This page will be updated as the project progresses.